Healthdirect Free Australian health advice you can count on.

 What is human papillomavirus (HPV)?

-HPV can affect any male or female who is sexually active, even if they only experience sexual contact once.
+HPV can affect anyone who is sexually active, even if they only experience sexual contact once.
 Most people have HPV at some time in their lives.

 What are the symptoms of HPV?